 Student loans are available through FAFSA for those who qualify (eligibility is not income based).
 Graduate students are encouraged to research available scholarships and/or tuition assistance and reimbursement programs through their employers.
 See Program Costs for more information on financial aid.

-Courses are taught by full-time faculty and part-time faculty who are highly qualified experts in their respective fields.
+Courses are taught by full-time and part-time faculty who are highly qualified experts in their respective fields.
 Concordia MBA students benefit from being taught by instructors who have in-depth scholarly expertise and real-world business experience.
-A full list of faculty and staff can be found online: Faculty
+A full list of faculty and staff can be found online: Faculty Directory

 MBA cohorts are 15-25 students who remain in classes together throughout the duration of the program.
 This small class size provides an opportunity for peer support and the development of strong networking relationships among students and faculty.

-- A bachelors degree from a regionally accredited university.
+- A bachelor's degree from a regionally-accredited university

-- Proof of English proficiency may be required for noncitizens, permanent residents, Green Card holders, and foreign-born applicants who earned degrees outside of the US.
+- Proof of English proficiency may be required for non-citizens, permanent residents, Green Card holders and foreign-born applicants who earned degrees outside of the US

 If you are experiencing technical issues with the Peregrine modules, please contact the Peregrine Software customer support: